visaltyagi/DEVOPS-PROJECT1/README.md

 b.
 Job2: test
 c.
 Job3: prod

+**For the detailed solution to this assignment, click this link:** https://medium.com/devops-guides/devops-capstone-project-implementing-a-devops-lifecycle-on-a-website-using-docker-jenkins-only-ab4d6ee908f2

 # Project 1 Solution:

 Problem (1) Solution: Install the necessary software on the machines using a configuration management tool